chef/chef-web-docs/chef_master/source/config_rb_metadata.rst

 ``chef_version``

-   A range of chef-client versions that are supported by this cookbook.
+   A range of Chef Client versions that are supported by this cookbook.
 All `version constraint operators </config_rb_metadata.html#cookbook-version-constraints>`__ are applicable to this field.

    .. tag config_rb_metadata_settings_example_chef_version

-   For example, to match any 14.x version of the chef-client, but not 13.x or 15.x:
+   For example, to match any 14.x version of the Chef Client, but not 13.x or 15.x:

    .. code-block:: ruby

       chef_version '~> 14.0'

-   A more complex example where you set both a lower and upper bound of the chef-client version:
+   A more complex example where you set both a lower and upper bound of the Chef Client version:

    .. code-block:: ruby